dirusulixes/test-site/src/sections/register.md

 type: register
 ---

-The call for sessions and workshops will be published in January 2022.
+<p align="justify">The call for sessions and workshops will be published in January 2022.</p>

 The Call for papers will be published in March 2022.